Monnoroch/ColorHighlighter/README.md

 This mode can cause pauses when opening big files for the first time with "highlihgt everything" mode because the plugin needs to create icons for all newly encountered colors.

-### Underline blocks
+### Blocks

-Highlighting colors with underline blocks will display colored blocks right under highlighted colors.
+Highlighting colors with blocks will display colored blocks right near highlighted colors.
 These blocks cause text reflow.
-To enable highlighting colors with underline blocks go to `Tools > Color Highlighter > Color Highlighters > Highlight colors in all text` and click `Highlight colors with blocks`.
+To enable highlighting colors with underline blocks go to `Tools > Color Highlighter > Color Highlighters > Highlight colors in all text > Highlight colors with blocks` and choose one of `To the right of the color`, `To the left of the color`, `Below the color`.
-Clicking on this setting again will disable it.
+These are options are self-explanatory.
+Going to `Tools > Color Highlighter > Color Highlighters > Highlight colors in all text > Highlight colors with blocks` and selecting `None` will disable it.

 ### Inline highlighting